mustafaboleken/neural-networks-small-applications-/README.md

 -> adjustLayer.py

-It will test some numbers of hidden layes and finds the best one.
+It will test some numbers of hidden layes and finds the best one for prediction.

  <img src="Screenshots/adjustLayer1.png" width="480">